nsbuitrago/gopherguide/docs/index.md

 }
 ```

-!!! note
 Everything in Go is a package.
 Programs start running in the `main` package.
+A standard setup starts with `package main` at the top of the file.

 ## Imports

+We can group imports with parenthesis if more than one package is needed.
+Go has an extensive [standard library](https://pkg.go.dev/std) that you can use and import packages from without additional installation.

 ```go
 package main